- Space Heater Fire Safety - One page education flyer on space heater safety

 - Avoid using extension cords.
 If you must use an extension cord, make sure it is a heavy duty cord marked with a power rating at least as high as that on the label of the heater itself.

-- Never leave a space heater unattended or running while you sleep.
+- Space heaters are for temporary use only.
+Never leave a space heater unattended or running while you sleep.

 - Supervise children and pets when a space heater is in use.